Pre-Development – Initiating Software as a Medical Device (SaMD) Project

 Pre-Development for SaMD Summary

-When we reach the end of the Pre-Development phase, you will be ready to officially start Design and Development as required by ISO 13485 and 21 CFR 820.
-Both sides will have a much better understanding of what the first MVP version of your product should comprise.
-The high-level architecture and technical feasibility will be assessed and communicated.
+As soon as we reach the end of the Pre-Development phase, you will be ready to officially start Design and Development as required by ISO 13485 and 21 CFR 820.
+Both sides will also have a much better understanding of what the first MVP version of your product should comprise.
+The high-level architecture as well as technical feasibility will be assessed and communicated.
 Finally, you will know what working with Pro4People looks like.
-If you like, we will be able to prepare ballpark project schedule and much more reliable team configuration proposal.
-Now you are ready to take a decision to go into Design and Development and start developing your Software as a Medical Device product.
+In case you like it, we will be able to prepare ballpark project schedule and much more reliable team configuration proposal.
+Now you are ready to take a decision to go into Design and Development and therefore to start developing your Software as a Medical Device product.

 Should you wish to learn more, or talk to us about supporting you in such a project,